 1. Disabilities in children

+Children with disabilities, especially physical ones, may find it difficult to learn according to their needs in formal schools because of limited time and learning resources.
+Homeschooling may be the right choice for children with disabilities so that parents can meet their needs in the learning process.
 Children can also learn according to their capacity as well as find out what they are interested in.
 It also provides an opportunity for you to supervise your child without worry.

 2. Parents often change work locations

 Having parents who often move jobs to various regions or countries may not be easy for school-age children.
 The reason is, when the parents move, the child must also change schools.
 Meanwhile, children also need to adapt repeatedly.
 Moreover, if parents move to remote areas with inadequate facilities.
 In these conditions, homeschooling may be the right choice.
 That way, your child also understands that whatever the situation, education is important and must be done the best.